-- 1 Materials used for tank cleaning hatch covers provided for cargo oil tanks are to be as follows. - (1) Covers may be constructed of brass, bronze or steel, but are not to be constructed of aluminium. - (2) Synthetic materials such as glass-fibre reinforced plastics materials may be used only when all the requirements under -1 above can be met.
+- 1 Materials used for tank cleaning hatch covers provided for cargo oil tanks are to be as follows. - (1) Covers may be constructed of brass, bronze or steel, but are not to be constructed of aluminium. - (2) Synthetic materials such as glass-fibre reinforced plastics materials may be used only when all the requirements under 14.1.2.2 can be met.

-2 Tank hatch cleaning cover tightening devices are to be capable of keeping ample tightness under pressures corresponding to water heads of $2.4 \ m$ above tank tops.
+2 Tank hatch cleaning cover tightening devices are to be capable of keeping ample tightness under pressures corresponding to water heads of 2.4 m above tank tops.
 If such devices are constructed as mentioned below or equivalent, the hatch coaming height required by 14.6.9.1-2, Part 1 may be reduced in accordance with 14.6.9.1-1, Part 1.